ccao-data/people/.gitlab/issue_templates/onboarding-internal.md

 ## Accounts

 Please create accounts with the following service(s) using your CCAO email.
-If you already have a GitLab account or created one during pre-onboarding, please change your contact email to your @cookcountyil.gov email address.
+If you already have a GitLab account or created one during pre-onboarding, please change your contact and commit email to your @cookcountyil.gov email address.
 All commits to CCAO repositories should be made with a CCAO email address.

-- [ ] [GitLab](https://gitlab.com/) - Change your contact email to your @cookcountyil.gov email.
+- [ ] [GitLab](https://gitlab.com/) - Change your contact and commit email to your @cookcountyil.gov email.

 ## VPN Client

 You should receive an email from Admins or NCC with instructions on how to access the CCAO network through a VPN.
 You will receive a second, separate email to enroll in Duo, which provides multi-factor authentication.
 For VPN troubleshooting, email the [CCAO Admins](Assessor.admins@cookcountyil.gov).
+For more information on the VPN, see the [Data Department wiki](https://gitlab.com/groups/ccao-data-science---modeling/-/wikis/People/VPN).

-- [ ] Install the Cook County VPN on your computer and successfully connect (test by visiting the [CCAO intranet](http://intranet/)).
+- [ ] Install the Cook County VPN client on your computer and successfully connect (test by visiting the [CCAO intranet](http://intranet/)).

-## Install Software
+## Hardware and Software

+You will be issued a CCAO laptop as part of your onboarding.
+This laptop has all the software you need pre-installed.
+When working remotely, you can take your CCAO laptop home OR use a personal machine.
+You will need to use the [VPN](#vpn-client) to connect to CCAO resources while not in the office.

-The CCAO Data Department uses a few tools for communication and accessing internal resources:
+If using a personal machine, we recommend installing the following tools for communication and accessing internal resources:

 - [ ] [PuTTY](https://www.putty.org/) - (Optional) SSH client and key generator (needed for Windows only, Mac and Linux machines have built-in SSH)
 - [ ] [Teams](https://products.office.com/en-us/microsoft-teams/download-app) - Main CCAO communications method
-- [ ] A web browswer of your choice
+- [ ] A web browser of your choice

+If you're not using a personal machine, or already have the necessary tools installed, please check the boxes above.

 ## Server Setup

 For actual coding and computation, the Data Department uses an on-premise server.
 The server can be accessed via SSH, RStudio, or JupyterLab as long as you are connected to the county VPN.
 To gain access to the server, you will need an account.

-- [ ] Send a Teams message to @dfsnow requesting an RStudio/server account.
+- [ ] Send a Teams message to Dan (@dfsnow) requesting an RStudio/server account.

 Once your account is created, you can connect to the server via [RStudio](https://datascience.cookcountyassessor.com/rstudio/) or [JupyterLab](https://datascience.cookcountyassessor.com/jupyter).